distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 This option is required if not provided by the `_PBENCH_AGENT_CONFIG` environment variable.

 `-g`, `--group`, `--groups` STR
 Registers the trigger in the <`STR`> group.
-If no group is specified, the 'default'
+If no group is specified, the `default` group is assumed.

 `--start-trigger` STR
 [required]